 Tanuki, definitely the best Japanese restaurant in Bruges.
 The chef used to live in Japan, after which, together with a Japanese sous-chef opened this Japanese restaurant in Bruges.
 But save up a little first because quality has its price.
 A restaurant for a special occasion.

 Sans Cravate, one of the Michelin star restaurants in Bruges.
 Located just inside the ring-road in Bruges, at the Kruispoort in the shadow of our famous wind-mills.
-Just next to the restaurant the owners also opened an informal gastro-bar: Hubert Gastrobar, for lunch or dinner.
-Both places have a grill, and serve modern dishes.
-Reservations are highly recommended.
+The restaurant has a grill, and serves modern dishes.
+Since the coronacrisis they reinvented themselves and expanded with a Bar a Vins and a shop.

-Bruut, located in the centre of the city, is a small but very refined restaurant, in a romantic setting next to one of the canals.
+Brutal by Bruut, located in the centre of the city, is a small but very refined restaurant, in a romantic setting next to one of the canals.
 They serve dishes that focus on the traditional Flemish kitchen, using high quality local ingredients prepared with respect for the authentic taste of the product.
-They have a set lunch formula for 40 euro (appetizer, first course, main course and dessert).
-In the evening you can choose between a four or five course dinner (55 or 65 euro pp), from a limited choice menu.
-You cannot eat a la carte.
-They offer wine by the glass that team perfectly with the served dishes.
+They offer wine that team perfectly with the served dishes.
 The restaurant is tastefully decorated, the service friendly and very attentive.
-You have to make advance reservations, do not count on luck to find a table when walking in. (you can reserve your table online)
+You have to make advance reservations, do not count on luck to find a table when walking in. (you can reserve your table online) They also have rethought their concept and are now a wine bar serving à la carte dishes.
+The restaurant is open Monday to Friday from 12 to 9 PM.
+They also do take-away.

 Zushi: if you are an aficionado of sushi, this is about the only spot in Bruges to have good reasonably priced sushi.
 But it is take-away only.
 Good idea for a stylish picnic in one of the parks in Bruges on a nice summer day. (but make sure you leave no trash behind!)
 The sushi is really good, and they have vegetarian options.
 They prepare them fresh as you order!